Homomorphic Encryption

 counterparts.
 This increase in size complicates its use in environments where storage

-space is limited or expensive.
+or expensive.
 As a result , infrastructures must be sized

 to accommodate these volumes, increasing operating costs.